anselmoferreira/printer_forensics_source_code/README.md

 All these steps are done automatically by the source code.
 So, please be patient and wait it to finish :-)

 4. About the Authors

 ====================
-Anselmo Ferreira: Phd Student in Computer Science at State University of Campinas, Brazil
+Anselmo Ferreira: Phd in Computer Science at State University of Campinas, Brazil

 Luiz C. Navarro: Master Student in Computer Science at State University of Campinas, Brazil